4d/docs/website/translated_docs/es/code-editor/overview.md

 You can import and export a method or a class code in the form of a file.
 These commands are found in the **Method** menu of the Code editor.

 - When you select the **Export Method...** command, a standard file saving dialog box appears, allowing you to choose the name, location and format of the export file (see below).
 As with printing, exporting does not take the collapsed state of code structures into account and the entire code is exported.
 - When you select the **Import Method...** command, a standard file opening dialog box appears, allowing you to designate the file to be imported.
-Importing replaces the selected text in the method.
+La importación sustituye el texto seleccionado en el método.
 To replace an existing method by an imported method, select the entire contents of the method before carrying out the import.

 The import/export function is multi-platform: a method exported under Mac OS can be imported under Windows and vice versa; 4D handles the conversion of characters when necessary.